 What is a Medical Esthetician?

 A “medical esthetician” can be defined as someone in the medical field who gains certification in practicing cosmetic or esthetic medicine.
 However, esthetic medicine does not include plastic surgery for esthetic enhancement.
-Instead it involves noninvasive esthetic treatments that can include laser hair removal, Botox, IPL photofacial skin rejuvenation, dermal fillers, radiofrequency skin tightening, and much more.
+Instead, it involves noninvasive esthetic treatments that can include laser hair reduction, Botox, IPL photofacial skin rejuvenation, dermal fillers, radiofrequency skin tightening, and much more.

 - A medical esthetician’s duties may or may not include: